sachdev27/Learning-Kubernetes/Node Setup/readme.md

 ## Kubeadm
 Kubeadm is a tool that is used to bootstrap the Kubernetes cluster.
 It is used to initialize the master node and join the worker nodes to the cluster.
+It is an automated process that is used to install the Kubernetes components on the nodes.

 ## kubectl
 kubectl is a command-line tool that is used to manage the Kubernetes cluster.
 It is used to deploy and manage applications on the cluster.
+It is an API client for the Kubernetes API server.
+It is used to interact with the cluster using the Kubernetes API.

 ## kubelet
 kubelet is a service that runs on each node in the cluster.
 It is used to manage the containers running on the node.
+Example: It is as a captain of the ship who is responsible for the ship and the crew members.